pthan1/rancid-tomatillos/README.md

 2. After installing the project dependencies, ```cd``` into the ```src``` folder.
 Run ```nodemon server.js``` to start the Express server.
 3. To start the app, run ```npm start``` in the project directory and navigate to ```http://localhost:3000```.

+## Reflections

+This was a project whose difficulty was clearly demonstrated throughout its progression.
+Although it seemed straightforward at first, the complexity of the website increased with each new technology we introduced.

+The React components, though initially challenging to set up, were simple compared to the process of setting up our Express backend and API calls.
+Between rendering, routing, fetching, and passing props between components, we were regularly straining to remember which parts of our application held onto which pieces of data.
+This complex web of information was a wake-up call towards the importance of data structure and clear documentation.

+Even when the code proved challenging, however, the wins proved all the more satisfying.
+This project truly pushed us to experiment with new technologies, resolve errors in unique ways, and test the limits of our technical skill sets.

 ## Technologies Used
 - HTML
 - CSS